 Qwirkle is a little bit like Scrabble but with shapes and colours instead of letters.
 It’s a game that combines stategy and logic, players create sets by building on each other’s tiles.
 We love playing this multi-award winning game, it is also made from ethically sourced materials!
 For 2 or more players aged 6 and up.
-Buy your own (click on the image):
+Click the image below to find out more information.

 15. The Game of Life

 The Game of Life takes a while to learn all the rules and can take a while to play too (although you can set the length of the the game) but once you get the hang of it it’s a great game to come back to on long rainy afternoons.
 Players take a journey in a little car/boat/plane across various different lands as they create a life for themselves from starting a career all the way through to retirement.
 Build your family and gather pets while encountering various surprises along the way.
 For 2-6 players aged 8 and up.
-Buy your own (click on the image):
+Click the image below to find out more information.

 16. Don’t Say It

 Don’t Say it is similar to games such as Tabboo and Articulate where players have to describe an object or an action before the times runs out and without using certain words.
 There is a beeper in this game which speeds up just before it goes off which lends a huge element of stress to the game!
 (We play it without the beeper too).
 This is a team game for two or more teams aged 6 plus.